faith0811/docker-pg-backup/README.md

+# Outdated

 # Docker PG Backup

 A simple docker container that runs PostGIS backups.
 It is intended to be used primarily with our [docker postgis](https://github.com/kartoza/docker-postgis) docker image.
 By default it will create a backup once per night (at 23h00)in a nicely ordered directory by year / month.

 * Visit our page on the docker hub at: https://registry.hub.docker.com/u/kartoza/pg-backup/